-This library is based on existing graph libraries (such as graph_tool, igraph, networkx, and possibly soon SNAP) and acts as a convenient interface to build various networks from efficient and verified algorithms.
+This library is based on existing graph libraries (such as graph-tool, igraph, networkx, and possibly soon SNAP) and acts as a convenient interface to build various networks from efficient and verified algorithms.
+Most importantly, it provides a series of analysis functions that are guaranteed to provide the same results with all backends, enabling fully portable codes (see Consistent tools for graph analysis).